Will Outdoor Paint Protect Untreated Wood. What pros say

 Priming untreated wood before painting is crucial in achieving a successful and long-lasting paint job.
 It creates a uniform surface that ensures better paint adhesion while sealing and protecting the wood from moisture and tannin bleed.
 Following the recommendations and steps outlined in this article, you can expect a smooth, durable, and vibrant paint finish for your wood project.

-Yes, applying a primer on untreated wood before painting is important.
-It helps ensure proper paint adhesion, prevents the wood from absorbing too much paint, and improves the overall appearance and durability of the final paint job.
+Do you need to prime untreated wood before painting? | Yes, applying a primer on untreated wood before painting is important.
+It helps ensure proper paint adhesion, prevents the wood from absorbing too much paint, and improves the overall appearance and durability of the final paint job. |